Blendify/blender-manual/trunk/blender_docs/manual/animation/keyframes/introduction.rst

 .. figure:: /images/animation_keyframes_visualization.png

-   Buttom: Current frame at 0.
+   Bottom: Current frame at 0.
 Top: Current frame is a keyframe for Cube.

 .. _keyframe-type: